poly4concept/simple-profile-app/README.md

 ```
 > make sure you are in the root directory containing the docker-compose file

-Step 2: Access teh  mongo-express UI on port `localhost:8081`, create a new database  `my-db` and create a new collection `users` in the database `my-db`
+Step 2: Access the  mongo-express UI on port `localhost:8081`, create a new database  `my-db` and create a new collection `users` in the database `my-db`

 Step 3: You can now access the app on `localhost:3000`